MicrosoftDocs/cpp-docs/docs/dotnet/auto-handle-class.md

 ### Remarks

-This operator actually converts to `_detail_class::_safe_bool` which is safer than `bool` because it cannot be converted to an integral type.
+This operator actually converts to `_detail_class::_safe_bool` which is safer than `bool` because it can't be converted to an integral type.

 ### Example